Michael Lansing

-Michael Lansing (born June 13, 1994) is an American professional soccer player who plays as a goalkeeper for Aalesunds FK in the OBOS Ligaen.
+Michael Lansing (born June 13, 1994) is an American professional soccer player who plays as a goalkeeper for Norwegian club Kristiansund BK.

 Born and raised in Randolph, New Jersey, Lansing played prep soccer at Randolph High School.

 Career

 Lansing was the starting goalkeeper for the New York Red Bulls U-23 team that won the 2014 NPSL Championship.
 After graduating from Bucknell University Lansing signed with Vejle Boldklub, who at the time were playing in the Danish 1st Division.
 Lansing was announced to be signing with AaB six months after moving to Denmark and stayed at Vejle Boldklub for one season in total.

 Lansing made his debut for AaB in the Landspokal Cup against FC Roskilde on September 26, 2018.
-Lansing appeared again in the cup against fellow Superliga club AC Horsens on October 31, 2018, and kept a clean sheet in the 1-0 quarter final victory.
+Lansing appeared again in the cup against fellow Superliga club AC Horsens on October 31, 2018, and kept a clean sheet in the 1–0 quarter final victory.

 He joined AC Horsens for the 2019–20 season.

+After three years at Aalesund, Lansing joined Kristiansund BK ahead of the 2024 season, signing a two-year deal.